infinitewarp/dotfiles/README.md

 set -- -f; source install.sh
 ```

+### Warnings and Errors around Xcode

+If you run `install.sh` on a newly imaged Mac, `brew` commands may report errors about the version of Xcode and skip some package installations.
+You will need to manually install and update to the latest version of Xcode using the App Store, and then rerun the `install.sh` command.

 ### Add local customizations

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a custom commands without the need to fork this repository or to add commands you don't want to commit to a public repository.